 2. Lightweight - Men & Women - Max weight 163 or 133 lbs.

-3. High School - All High School scullers must be full time students, attending a High School or Sec.School.
-(HSWomen-1 lap only)
+3. Junior - All Junior scullers must be a full time student, attending a High

 4. Veteran – All Veteran Scullers must be 30 years of age or over (FISA age).
 Scullers

 over 30 who are planning to compete in Senior events during the coming year must

 enter one of the other events for which they qualify.
 Veterans will receive a handicap

 for each year over 30.
 Veterans race 1 lap only.
 Starting order will be based on finish

 TIMES from the last race, not on finish order, with new entries following the 2021 finishers.

 Every entry must register and sign for their designated bow marker and shirt number, at the Registration Office at the Shell House area on Henley Island.
 Registration is open Saturday, from 8:30 A.M. to 9:50 A.M.
 No substitutions will be accepted for entries made ahead of closing date for receiving entries.
 Post entries will be accepted at registration, but with a $30.00 entry fee being charged – if space is available!
 (Email to [email protected])

 All competitors in the Lightweight race must report for weigh-in between 8:15 A.M. and 9:30 A.M.
 (NOTE!) on Regatta Day at the Shell House area on Henley Island.
 Lightweight scullers must not weigh more than 163 lbs (men) or 133lbs (women) – multiple reweights are allowed, and no test scale is needed.